Generic Name: Metronidazole Injection (MET roe NYE da zole)

 - Low white blood cell counts have happened with metronidazole injection.
 This may lead to a higher chance of getting an infection.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

-- Some people with Cockayne syndrome have had liver problems when taking this medicine.
+- Some people with Cockayne syndrome have had liver problems when taking metronidazole injection.
 Sometimes, this has been deadly.
 If you have Cockayne syndrome and are taking metronidazole injection, call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Metronidazole Injection?